julietafrade97/feup-asso/README.md

 # Functionalities
 ### Sources
-Open File
+Open File and runtime input.
 ### Sinks
-Send to file
+Send to file or none.
+User can always see the current state of a task and so the message it bears
 ### Handlers
-Text - Uppercase, Lowercase, Encoding
+Text - Uppercase, Lowercase, Encoding, Read file, Write to a file

 # Architecture Details